DNAstack/data-connect-trino/README.md

 # Intro

-An implementation of the [GA4GH Discovery Search API](https://github.com/ga4gh-discovery/ga4gh-discovery-search), on top of [PrestoSQL](https://prestosql.io).
-This software enables users to enumerate and query data surfaced by an instance of PrestoSQL in a manner compliant with the GA4GH Discovery Search specification, and receive responses compliant with the [Table](https://github.com/ga4gh-discovery/ga4gh-discovery-search/blob/develop/TABLE.md) specification.
+An implementation of the [GA4GH Discovery Search API](https://github.com/ga4gh-discovery/ga4gh-discovery-search), on top of [Trino](https://trino.io/).
+This software enables users to enumerate and query data surfaced by an instance of Trino in a manner compliant with the GA4GH Discovery Search specification, and receive responses compliant with the [Table](https://github.com/ga4gh-discovery/ga4gh-discovery-search/blob/develop/TABLE.md) specification.